-Bruce Nisbet, MSW, DFNAP brings over 40 years of experience in the behavioral health and child welfare service field to the OPEN MINDS team.
+Bruce Nisbet, MSW, DFNAP, brings over 40 years of experience in the behavioral health and child welfare service field to the OPEN MINDS team.
 His wide range of experience includes community mental health and child welfare agency leadership and program development, Certified Community Behavioral Health Clinic Programs (CCBHC), and legislative strategies to impact public policy and agency project funding.

 Before joining OPEN MINDS, Mr. Nisbet served as President and Chief Executive Officer of Spectrum Health Human Services, with programs in six western New York counties.
 Spectrum provides integrated mental health and chemical dependency clinics as one of the nation’s sixty-two federally awarded and funded Certified Community Behavioral Health Clinic Programs.
-During Mr. Nisbet’s tenure with Spectrum, the organization has quadrupled in size to become one of the most comprehensive outpatient behavioral health organization in the region.
+During Mr. Nisbet’s tenure with Spectrum, the organization has quadrupled in size to become one of the most comprehensive outpatient behavioral health organizations in the region.

 Prior to joining Spectrum, Mr. Nisbet was President/CEO of the Children’s Home of Wyoming Conference, a large multi-program child welfare agency located in Binghamton, New York.
 Originally serving only eastern New York State,

-Mr. Nisbet expanded operations successfully into the state of Pennsylvania and increased agency revenues 26% during his tenure.
+Mr. Nisbet expanded operations successfully into the state of Pennsylvania and increased agency revenues by 26% during his tenure.

 Mr. Nisbet also co-founded the behavioral health Value Network, IPA.
 Competitively awarded $4.6M in state start-up funds, Value Network has 90% of the licensed behavioral health organizations as Network level members across the Western region of the state.
-The focus of Value Network, IPA is negotiating and overseeing the success of Medicaid Value based reimbursement contracts for its network level members.
+The focus of Value Network, IPA, is negotiating and overseeing the success of Medicaid Value-based reimbursement contracts for its network-level members.